 A throttle body temperature sensor is a critical component to your vehicle’s fuel injection system.
 It measures the temperature of the air/fuel mixture entering the fuel injection system on your vehicle’s engine.
-This is important because the temperature of the air/fuel charge entering an engine can largely impact the the reaction by your car’s performance.
+This is crucial: the temperature of the air/fuel charge entering an engine can largely impact the chemical reaction and your car’s performance.

-When a temperature sensor relays incorrect information to the vehicle’s ECM [Engine Control Module], the ECM can sometimes make inaccurate corrections based upon misinformation as a result of a faulty sensor.
-The most noticeable symptom of this can often times be sluggish engine performance or stalling of an engine due to the ECM’s natural tendency to provide more fuel to the throttle body, resulting in a “richer than normal” air/fuel mixture.
+When a temperature sensor relays incorrect information to the vehicle’s ECM (Engine Control Module), the ECM can sometimes make inaccurate corrections based upon misinformation as a result of a faulty sensor.
+The most noticeable symptom of this can be sluggish engine performance due to the ECM’s natural tendency to provide more fuel to the throttle body, resulting in a “richer than normal” air/fuel mixture.
 This is the equivalent of trying to drink too much water too fast without breathing in the interim; much like trying to drink water from a firehose.
 The human response to this (choking effect) would be somewhat similar to how an engine would respond when too much fuel is supplied without the proper balance of air.
 You may notice such engine performance issues when accelerating; the car will feel like it cannot “go” effectively.

 Faulty electrical connections can also play a part in incorrect readings of temperatures being relayed to the vehicle’s ECM.
 As we all know, electrical problems can be a nightmare to diagnose, often times resulting in intermittent and unpredictable reactions, making them very difficult to trace.
 This can also be tested by using an Ohmmeter, which will identify whether or not the sensor’s resistance is within specifications.

 When any of the above symptoms occur, there is somewhat of a domino effect created, in that this will likely cause multiple sensors and triggers to force your Check Engine Light to come on as a result of other systems failing.
-Often times when this happens, there will be several fault codes related to this, usually requiring the knowledge of an experienced mechanic to interpret and fix.
-Our suggestion is to have a qualified mechanic, such as one from YourMechanic come to your home to diagnose the problem.
+Frequently, when this happens, there will be several fault codes related to this, usually requiring the knowledge of an experienced mechanic to interpret and fix.
+Be sure to have a qualified mechanic diagnose the problem.